calgaryscientific/tessera/README.md

 $tessera.unbind('SharedMessage', '/SharedMessage');
 ```

-Finally, you can pass a traditional callback through for any PureWeb AppState changes:
+Finally, you can pass a traditional callback through for any PureWeb AppState changes, this will be called after the Angular digest loop:
 ```
 var f = function(evt){var n = evt.getNewValue(); console.log(n);};
 $tessera.bind($scope, 'ScribbleColor', '/ScribbleColor', f);